|

 ANTHONY PAPA

-Anthony Papa is an artist, writer, noted advocate against the war on drugs and co-founder of the Mothers of the New York Disappeared.
+Anthony Papa is an artist, writer, freedom fighter, noted advocate against the war on drugs and co-founder of the Mothers of the New York Disappeared.
 Mr. Papa’s stinging opinion pieces about the drug war have appeared in news sources across the country.
 He is a frequent public speaker and college lecturer on his art and criminal justice issues.
-Currently he is a communications specialist for Drug Policy Alliance in NYC.
+From the Huffington Post:

 Introduction

-Juan Gonzalez of the New York Daily News has said "Papa is practically a Ph.D. on the Rockefeller Drug Laws". http://www.mapinc.org/drugnews/v98/n523/a13.html?1778 By using knowledge gained from his experience and acclaim as an artist as vehicles of protest Mr. Papa has been able to bring drug war reform to main stream America by reaching out to others and getting them involved like Def Jam Founder "Russell Simmons" http://www.contactmusic.com/new/xmlfeed.nsf/mndwebpages/simmons%20attacked%20over%20drug%20law
+Juan Gonzalez of the New York Daily News has said "Papa is practically a Ph.D. on the Rockefeller Drug Laws".
+By using knowledge gained from his experience and acclaim as an artist as vehicles of protest Mr. Papa has been able to bring drug war reform to main stream America by reaching out to others and getting them involved like Def Jam Founder "Russell Simmons" who staged the largest drug war rally in the history of New York State.
+This lead to the first Rockefeller Drug Law reforms in 2004 which Papa argued were not enough which led to later reforms which occurred in 2005 and 2009.

 The name Anthony Papa might sound familiar.
 He has been profiled in hundreds of stories.
-Recently he appeared on Regional Network News (RNN) to talk about the latest plan to change the Rockefeller Drug Laws (RDLs) http://videos.myspace.com/index.cfm?fuseaction=vids.channel&ChannelID=64858487
+Recently he appeared with singer Sting, Montel Williams and billionaire financier George Soros in a very moving PSA about the drug war .

-Maybe you were one of the millions of New Yorkers who saw him in a political television commercial about the Rockefeller Drug laws for billioner Tom Golisano in his race for governor of New York (http://www.youtube.com/watch?v=EjTbkRdEYw0) You could have read The New York Times’ moving profile of Papa after he was granted clemency by Governor George Pataki in 1997 http://query.nytimes.com/gst/fullpage.html?res=9504E0DF1130F935A35754C0A961958260 (Click Here to See the Authentic Clemency Document that Set Mr. Papa Free) Or perhaps you saw him speak as the keynote speaker at the largest Rockefeller Drug Law (RDL) reform rally ever held in Albany NY or in NYC where 50,000 people turned out for "Countdown for Fairness", a unprecedented national coalition to repeal the RDLs.
+Maybe you were one of the millions of New Yorkers who saw him in a political television commercial about the Rockefeller Drug laws for billionaire Tom Golisano in his race for governor of New York .
+You could have read The New York Times’ moving profile of Papa after he was granted clemency by Governor George Pataki in 1997.
+(Click Here to See the Authentic Clemency Document that Set Papa Free) Or perhaps you saw him speak as the keynote speaker at the largest Rockefeller Drug Law (RDL) reform rally ever held in Albany NY or in NYC where 50,000 people turned out for "Countdown for Fairness", a unprecedented national coalition to repeal the RDLs.

-You might also have seen Papa on national television smacking down America’s toughest sheriff (http://www.youtube.com/watch?v=yH5G659vETs) or heard him on "Democracy Now" talking about injustice of the RDLs. and his book "15 to Life" (http://www.youtube.com/watch?v=WZo8JzmK8eg)
+Maybe you saw him on "Democracy Now" talking about injustice of the RDLs. and his book "15 to Life"

-Maybe you saw his celebrated painting, "15 Years to Life: Self Portrait," exhibited at the Whitney Museum of American Art or saw his political art installations or his body cavity search series which depicts the dehumanizing nature of the prison experience http://www.15yearstolife.com/contraband.htm .
+Maybe you saw his celebrated painting, "15 Years to Life: Self Portrait," exhibited at the Whitney Museum of American Art or saw his political art installations or his body cavity search series which depicts the dehumanizing nature of the prison experience.
+Or maybe you heard him tell his story on Clocktower Gallery Art on Air Radio or Initiative Radio

 Whether you’re art lover or not, chances are you’ve heard of Anthony Papa.
-In the 11 years since Anthony Papa received clemency, he has become one of the most sought after speakers on drug law and prison reform.
-Anthony Papa’s powerful message comes from the twelve years he spent in a maximum-security prison for passing an envelope containing 4 ½ ounces of cocaine.
-His story is all too familiar to the 16,000 New Yorkers in prison today for drug offenses and to the million plus Americans in federal prisons for drug-related crimes.
+His powerful message comes from the twelve years he spent in a maximum-security prison for passing an envelope containing 4 ½ ounces of cocaine.
+His story is all too familiar to the 100's of thousands of individuals in prison today for drug offenses and to the 500,000 plus Americans in State and Federal prisons for drug-related crimes.
 His articulate advocacy for drug law reform has informed countless journalists about America’s war on drugs and the country’s burgeoning prison population.
 Papa’s story speaks the message of the blockbuster movie, Traffic, and award-winning prison dramas such as Dead Man Walking that reveal the injustices of America’s criminal justice system.
-His story has been optioned and a film deal is sure to come in the immediate future.

 Endorsements for "15 To Life" : How I Painted My Way To Freedom